frisoft/ateam/README.md

 `blame` is 1 if you changed in the past one of the first 5 files changed by the pull requiest.

+`codeowner` is 1 if you are one of the [code owners](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-code-owners) for this pull request.

 ## ateam todo

 NOT AVAILABLE YET